plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 A concern about adopting a Proposal only counts as an Objection if the Objector can provide a reasonable argument for why it meets **all** of the following criteria:

-- **(a)** The Proposal would reduce the capacity of the Circle to enact its Raison d’Être or Redevabilités.
+- **(a)** The Proposal would reduce the capacity of the Cercle to enact its Raison d’Être or Redevabilités.
-- **(b)** The Proposal would limit the Objector's capacity to enact the Raison d’Être or an Redevabilité of a Rôle the Objector represents in the Circle, even if the Objector filled no other Rôles in the Organisation.
+- **(b)** The Proposal would limit the Objector's capacity to enact the Raison d’Être or an Redevabilité of a Rôle the Objector represents in the Cercle, even if the Objector filled no other Rôles in the Organisation.
 - **(c)** The concern does not already exist even in the absence of the Proposal.
 Thus, a new Tension would be created specifically by adopting the Proposal.
-- **(d)** The Proposal would necessarily cause the impact, or, if it might cause the impact, the Circle wouldn't have an adequate opportunity to adapt before significant harm could result.
+- **(d)** The Proposal would necessarily cause the impact, or, if it might cause the impact, the Cercle wouldn't have an adequate opportunity to adapt before significant harm could result.

 However, regardless of the above criteria, a concern always counts as a valid Objection if adopting the Proposal would violate a rule in this Constitution.